In this Article:

 - For your core relationship data to be uploaded to your PrecisionLender environment, you will need to install our upload tool on a computer/server within your bank.

 - As part of the data upload process, your bank created a set of flat files that were exported from your core system.
 The best practice for all customers is to set up that export as a reoccurring job that exports those same files (identical names) into the same folder every time.
-This folder is known as your PrecisionLender integration folder.
+This folder is known as your PrecisionLender RA folder.

 Downloading the data upload tool